x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/integrate-office-365-with-an-email-add-on-service.md

    - **Retain internal Exchange email headers (recommended)**: Configure one of these values:

    - **Checked**: Preserves internal headers in messages that are returning from the email add-on service.
-If you selected this value on this setting for the outbound connector that you create in Step 1, you'll need to configure the same value here.
+If you selected this value on this setting for the connector (which you created in Step 1 of [Step 1: Create a connector from Office 365 to your organization's email server to route messages to the email add-on service](#step-1-create-a-connector-from-office-365-to-your-organizations-email-server-to-route-messages-to-the-email-add-on-service), you'll need to configure the same value here.
 The internal Exchange headers in the returning messages are preserved, which means the messages returning from the email add-on service are treated as trusted internal messages.

    - **Unchecked**: Removes the internal Exchange headers (if any) from messages that are returning from the email add-on service.